 If the vehicle diagnostic system determines that the fuel filler cap is loose, improperly installed, or damaged, GASCAP will be displayed in the instrument cluster.
 Tighten the fuel filler cap properly and press the odometer reset button to turn the GASCAP message off.
-If the problem continues, the message will appear the next time the vehicle is started.

-U.S. federal regulations require that upon transfer of vehicle ownership, the seller certify to the purchaser the correct mileage that the vehicle has been driven.
+If the problem continues, the message will appear the next time the vehicle is started correct mileage that the vehicle has been driven.
 Therefore, if the odometer reading is changed during repair or replacement, be sure to keep a record of the reading before and after the service so that the correct mileage can be determined.